Bundling (tradition)

-Bundling, or tarrying, is the traditional practice of wrapping a couple together in a bed sometimes with a board between the two of them, usually as a part of courting behavior.
+Bundling, or tarrying, is the traditional practice of wrapping a couple together in a bed, sometimes with a board between the two of them, usually as a part of courting behavior.
 The tradition is thought to have originated either in the Netherlands or in the British Isles and later became common in colonial United States, especially in Pennsylvania Dutch Country.
 Bundling is associated with the Amish as a form of courtship.
-Some Nebraska Amish may still practice it.

-Origin

-It is possible the precedent for bundling came from the biblical story of Ruth and Boaz, in which Ruth, a widow, and Boaz, a wealthy landowner, spend a night together in a grain storage room.
-Tradition says they did not touch, and the pair later got married.

 Courtship practice

-Bundling, or "bed courting" is believed to have originated in the pre-Celtic populations of the British Isles and was introduced to the American colonies by European immigrants (primarily Dutch and Welsh) where it attained unprecedented popularity.
-Traditionally, the practice of courtship involved two young adults, often betrothed, who spent the night in bed together under the parental roof to ensure compatibility and accountability.
-A bundling board or bundling sack may make an appearance, as it takes the form of contraceptive for a bundling couple.
+Bundling, or "bed courting", is believed to have originated in the pre-Celtic populations of the British Isles and was introduced to the American colonies by European immigrants (primarily Dutch and Welsh) where it attained unprecedented popularity.
+Traditionally, the practice of courtship involved two young adults or adolescents, often betrothed, who spent the night in bed together under the parental roof to ensure compatibility and accountability.
+A bundling board or bundling sack may make an appearance, as it takes the form of a contraceptive for a bundling couple.
 A bundling board was a large plank that was placed in between the couple and the bundling sack was a sleeping bag that was sewn up the middle.
-Periods of popularity for the practice of Bundling often align with eras of enhanced social position for women, as this custom afforded a high level of protection against premarital sex.
+Periods of popularity for the practice of bundling often align with eras of enhanced social position for women, as this custom afforded a high level of protection against premarital sex.

 The custom of bundling, which became common in New England in the eighteenth century, was used to certify that an unwed father was held accountable for an illegitimate pregnancy.
 The courtship practice would ensure that there would be witnesses to certify any intimacy that took place.
 Within the seventeenth century, courts were more willing to accept a woman's testimony that a specific man had fathered her child.
 Stricter standards came about in the eighteenth century when the court officials wanted evidence in support of the woman's allegation, which could be difficult to obtain.
 If a couple had sex in secret and the woman became pregnant, no witness of the relation would have taken place.
 Marriage by a spousal contract or in a church would often follow bundling.